 A nose bleed is a fairly common problem, especially among children and the elderly.
 It can be very inconvenient and embarrassing, not to mention create a great mess.
 In most cases the bleed is a small one that can be controlled fairly easily with pressure and other measures.
-However, large, recurrent and difficult-to-stop nose bleeds can be quite serious and in some cases could lead to the need for you to attend hospital to have the problem addressed.
+However, large, recurrent and difficult-to-stop nose bleeds can be quite serious, and in some cases could lead to the need to attend hospital to have the problem addressed.

 There are many causes for nose bleeds.
 Among children (and some adults) the cause is often related to simple trauma to the front of the nose.
 In this region of the nose there are some delicate blood vessels that are easily ruptured.
 Medical conditions such as high blood pressure and inherited bleeding problems can also contribute while in rare cases a nose bleed can be an indication of a serious problem such as a cancer or other growth in the nose.

 Many nose bleeds are made worse by the use of medications and natural supplements that increase the tendency to bleed.
 “Blood thinners” such as aspirin, warfarin and clopidogrel are used to manage the risk of stroke, heart problems and clots.
 These medicines act to prevent the formation of clots and as a consequence they can lead to prolonged bleeding.
-In people who have take these types of medications and suffer a nose bleed it can prolong the bleed and lead to the need for medical attention.
+In people who take these types of medications that then suffer a nose bleed it can prolong the bleed and lead to the need for medical attention.

-Similarly, natural products like fish oil, garlic and St Johns wort can also act to thin the blood and increase bleeding risk.
+Similarly, natural products like fish oil, garlic and St John’s wort can also act to thin the blood and increase bleeding risk.
 They may contribute to the tendency to develop a nose bleed while they also impact the ability to stop the bleed once it is active.

 A thorough medical history and a complete examination of the nose can often help identify the problem.
-In some cases blood tests to check clotting ability, scans and other tests may help to define the problem.
+In some cases, blood tests to check clotting ability, scans and other tests may help to define the problem.

-There are a number of options available to people experiencing nose bleeds and in most cases they can be remedied quite easily.
+There are a number of options available to people experiencing nose bleeds and, in most cases, they can be remedied quite easily.
 Some people require advice only while others may need to consider particular medications for the nose to reduce the risk of bleeding.

-In some instances the cause of the bleeding may need to be addressed surgically.
+In some instances, the cause of the bleeding may need to be addressed surgically.
 “Nasal cautery” is a common technique for correcting the blood vessel responsible.
 Other more complicated surgical techniques may be required in some cases.
 Dr Morrissey can further inform you as to the interventions that may best address your particular situation.

 There are a few simple measures that can help prevent a nose bleed.
 These include: